 RULE 106.
 REMAINDER OF OR RELATED WRITINGS OR RECORDED STATEMENTS

-To avoid these problems, Rule 106 requires that the remainder of or related writings or recordings be admitted at the same time as the principal evidence if the trial court determines, in fairness, that this ought to be done.
 The standard of fairness gives the trial court wide discretion under this rule, which accords with the powers of a trial court to regulate the mode and order of proof, generally, granted by Rule 611.
 Thus, the court need not admit all evidence that may be related to the evidence sought to be introduced.
 Rules of relevancy, and other rules of admissibility, generally, should guide the trial court's decision.

-SOURCES: Minutes of Joint Procedure Committee: March 24-25, 1988, page 12; December 3, 1987, page 15; April 8, 1976, page 17; October 1, 1975, page 2.
-Rule 106, Federal Rules of Evidence; Rule 106, SBAND proposal.
+SOURCES: Joint Procedure Committee Minutes of January 26-27, 2012, page 31; March 24-25, 1988, page 12; December 3, 1987, page 15; April 8, 1976, page 17; October 1, 1975, page 2.
+Fed.R.Ev.
+106; Rule 106, SBAND proposal.